 The Ben Towne Center's vision includes becoming a hub of clinical studies that help researchers understand and explore innovative treatments for a variety of childhood cancers.

 Participants in these studies can take advantage of new therapies before they are widely available and help others by contributing to research.
-To find out more about the clinical studies process, and its potential benefits and risks, read this guide to clinical studies.
+Find out more about the clinical studies process, and its potential benefits and risks.

-You can search by diagnosis for many clinical trials available through Seattle Children’s and its partners on Fred Hutchinson Cancer Research Center’s clinical trials page.
+You can search by diagnosis for many clinical trials available through Seattle Children's and its partners on Fred Hutch's clinical trials page.

 Current Ben Towne Center trials are listed below.

-The Ben Towne Center is currently conducting a Phase I clinical trial that uses modified autologous T-cells to treat patients with relapsed acute lymphoblastic leukemia (ALL).
-The study is currently enrolling young adults.
+The Ben Towne Center is currently conducting Phase 1 and Phase 2 clinical trials that use a patient's own T cells to treat relapsed or refractory acute lymphoblastic leukemia (ALL).
 Learn more.